 miniature football from the Rhynie

-looks here like a ball stitched together from polygonal patches is
+looks here like a ball stitched together from polygonal patches seems

-really a solid sphere made of tightly fitting polyhedral alga cells.
-It
+to be a solid sphere made of tightly fitting polyhedral alga cells,

 polyhedral cells differ strongly from the big tube-like cells of the